krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - Glue discovers data and stores the associated metadata in the __Glue data catalog__
 - it works with data lake, so data on __S3, data warehouses like Redshift, and data stores, including on RDS and EC2__.
 - You can use a __crawler__ to populate the Glue data catalog with tables.
   - the crawler can crawl multiple data stores in a single run.
   - Upon completion, the crawler creates or updates one or more tables in your data catalog.
 - ETL jobs that you define in Glue use the data catalog tables as sources and targets.

 #### AWS Glue DataBrew

 AWS Glue DataBrew is a fully managed, serverless __data preparation tool__ that enables users to __visually clean, transform, and normalize__ raw datasets—all without writing any code.
 It is specifically designed for data analysts, business users, and data engineers who need to prepare data for analytics or machine learning workflows using an intuitive point-and-click interface

+Typical Workflow
+- Import data from a source
+- Explore the dataset
+- Apply transformations visually
+- Save the transformation steps as a recipe
+- Run the recipe as a data preparation job

+Recipes are executed through DataBrew jobs, not standard Glue ETL jobs.
+They run on DataBrew’s own service infrastructure, not Spark.

 #### AWS Glue Studio

 While AWS Glue Studio does offer a __low-code visual interface for building ETL workflows__, it is still primarily intended for developers and data engineers.
 The canvas generates and __manages Apache Spark scripts__, which may require customization and still involve code for advanced logic.
 More importantly, Glue Studio does not natively provide built-in data profiling or column-level statistics, unlike AWS Glue DataBrew.
 Additionally, Glue Studio is __less suited for collaboration__ among non-technical users, and lacks the ability to share visual "recipes" with reusable, human-readable steps like DataBrew offers.
+AWS Glue Studio creates Glue ETL jobs.

+Both DataBrew recipes and Glue Studio scripts belong to the AWS Glue ecosystem, but they run as different types of jobs and are not executed the same way.
+They still be orchestrated together.
+Both can be part of pipelines using:
+- AWS Glue Workflows
+- AWS Step Functions
+- Amazon EventBridge

+#### AWS Glue Workflows

+AWS Glue Workflows orchestrate data pipelines built with AWS Glue components.

+They coordinate:
+- AWS Glue jobs
+- AWS Glue Crawlers
+- Glue triggers

+Both AWS Glue Workflows and AWS Step Functions are used to orchestrate workflows.
+- Glue Workflows → orchestration specifically for Glue ETL pipelines
+- Step Functions → orchestration for any AWS service or application

 ### Architecture Patterns